A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 7. Partner with lenders

-Getting a mortgage pre-approval letter is an important step on your checklist.
+As mentioned earlier, getting a mortgage pre-approval letter is an important step on your checklist.
 You can speed up this stage and provide better service for your clients by partnering with a local mortgage broker or lender.

 8. Partner with a closing company

 Partnering with a title company allows you to recommend a trusted business to clients.
-But there’s also another benefit.
+But there’s also another benefit: getting their expertise in submitting documents and meeting deadlines will help develop a more efficient process.

 For example, they will know many common title issues and will be able to help you create a checklist that avoids them.